 A heart attack is a medical emergency.
 It’s really important to listen to what your body is telling you if you think you might be having one.
 It’s better to seek emergency medical treatment and be wrong than to not get help when you’re having a heart attack.

-While chest pains do not occur in every heart attack, they are the most recognizable symptom for good reason.
-Chest tightness is a common sign of a heart attack.
+Most people with heart attacks experience some sort of chest pain or discomfort.
+But it’s important to understand that chest pains do not occur in every heart attack.
+Chest pain is a common sign of a heart attack.
 People have described this sensation as feeling like an elephant is standing on their chest.

 Pain and tightness can also radiate in other areas of the body.
 Most people associate a heart attack with pain working its way down the left arm.
 That can happen, but pain can also appear in other locations, including: